Emperor penguin: Description

 Adult emperor penguins are 110–120 cm in length, averaging 115 cm according to Stonehouse (1975).
 Due to the method of bird measurement that measures length between bill to tail, sometimes body length and standing height are confused, and some reported height even reaching 1.5 m tall.
 There are still more than a few papers mentioning that they reach a standing height of 1.2 m instead of body length.
 Although standing height of emperor penguin is rarely provided at scientific reports, Prévost (1961) recorded 86 wild individuals and measured maximum height of 1.08 m.
 Friedman (1945) recorded measurements from 22 wild individuals and resulted height ranging 83–97 cm.
 Ksepka et al. (2012) measured standing height of 81–94 cm according to 11 complete skins collected in American Museum of Natural History.
 The weight ranges from 22.7 to 45.4 kg and varies by sex, with males weighing more than females.
 It is the fifth heaviest living bird species, after only the larger varieties of ratite.
 The weight also varies by season, as both male and female penguins lose substantial mass while raising hatchlings and incubating their egg.
 Male emperor penguins must withstand the extreme Antarctic winter cold for more than two months while protecting their eggs; eating nothing during this time, male emperors will lose around 12 kg while waiting for their eggs to hatch.
-The mean weight of males at the start of the breeding season is 38 kg and that of females is 29.5 kg.
-After the breeding season this drops to 23 kg for both sexes.
+Adult birds weigh between 25 kg and 45 kg, with weights dropping through the breeding season.
+Females typically weigh 18 kg less than males.